adcondev/my-learning-notes/RED2000/NOTES.md

 - I am studying Frontend Fundamentals.
 I will continue with the MERN stack tutorial later.
 For now, i will focus on HTML, CSS and JavaScript basics.
 - I have to upgrade to Windows 11, i will check BIOS settings and do a clean installation.
 Looks like CPU has the TPM 2.0 module, so i will enable it in BIOS.
 - I will return to the ESC/POS commands implementation after finishing the Windows 11 installation.
+An USB will be bought for later.
+- I ended diving into Containerization with Docker and Compose.
+I want to do a project where no local installation is needed, everything will be done through containers.
+Imagine getting rid of mocks tests and use a container with a test postgresql database. not mock anymore, just testing against a containerized database.
+Nice Docker [Cheatsheet](https://dockerlabs.collabnix.com/docker/cheatsheet/) and [Commands](https://kapeli.com/cheat_sheets/Dockerfile.docset/Contents/Resources/Documents/index).
+- I really need to dive into Testcontainers.
+Looks like game changer for integration testing and DevOps.
+- I will look for cheatsheets for technology i am interested in.
+Look for the n8n repository, it has a lot of useful resources and workflows.

 ---